Airline Travel Is Horrible

 There used to be sufficient space between the rows that a person in a middle or window seat could move in front of the other passengers to get to the aisle.
 Today, when three seats are in a section, the two other passengers have to move into the aisle to let the window seat passenger out.

-Because we have to stash our personal bags below the seats in front of us, we cannot use that little amount of space for leg room.
-I have been on flights where sitting upright was more comfortable than putting the seat back.
+Because we have to stash our personal bags below the seats in front of us, we can't use that little amount of space for leg room.
+I've been on flights where sitting upright was more comfortable than putting the seat back.

 Toilet Facilities

 The toilet rooms on the planes are made for thin people.
-I honestly do not know how people who are more round than I am can actually fit inside of them.
-On top of that, there are insufficient toilet rooms on any of the planes I have ever been on.
+I honestly don't know how people who are more round than I am can actually fit inside of them.
+On top of that, there are insufficient toilet rooms on any of the planes I've ever been on.

 People line up to enter, and the lines grow longer after meals are finished.